tinacms/tina.io/content/docs/integrations/gatsby.md

 title: Gatsby Integration
 ---

-> **Note:** Building a CMS with Gatsby requires that you run a development server for content-editing.
-You can use a service like [Gatsby Cloud](/blog/using-tinacms-on-gatsby-cloud) or you can [run your own server](https://levelup.gitconnected.com/provision-setup-and-secure-a-tinacms-cloud-editor-on-aws-e96b0e060e7c)
+> **Note:** Building with Tina and Gatsby currently requires that you run a development server for content-editing.
+We recommend using [Next.js](/docs/integrations/nextjs/) for a solution with less friction.

 Gatsby is a popular framework for building static websites using React.
 This page provides lots of links to different guides, blogs, and packages, that you might find useful when using Tina to build a CMS with Gatsby.